Naaaaaana/DWBI_Groupcw2/README.md

-3. Identify and remove invalid age values;
+# 3. Identify and remove invalid age values;

-[03/31 Nana]
+[31/03 Nana]
 #same with section 2

-4. Display the 5 top Locations where the maximum number of transactions occurre.
+# 4. Display the 5 top Locations where the maximum number of transactions occurre.

+[31/03 Nana]
+#There are some problems of TransactionDate
+#some of that after 2025 and between 2025-2029
+#some of that before the consumer was born